Palmeiras beats Santos to win Copa Libertadores final - WTMJ

 Associated Press

-RIO DE JANEIRO (AP) — Substitute Breno Lopes scored in injury time as Palmeiras won its second Copa Libertadores title on Saturday with a 1-0 victory against Santos in an all-Brazilian final.
+Palmeiras won with its first shot on goal in a dull and disappointing match.

-It is the second consecutive year that a Portuguese coach has won the South American title.
-Palmeiras’ Abel Ferreira, who took over in November, follows the footsteps of Jorge Jesus, who won the title last year with Flamengo.
+A Portuguese coach won the prestigious South American title for the second straight time.
+Palmeiras’ Abel Ferreira, who took over in November, follows the footsteps of Jorge Jesus, who won the previous final with Flamengo.

-The two Sao Paulo teams were bitter rivals in the 1960s, and some fans of both sides travelled to Rio de Janeiro to cheer from outside the empty Maracana stadium despite the coronavirus threat.
+Palmeiras will be South America’s representative in the FIFA Club World Cup in Qatar.
+Its opponent in next Sunday’s semifinal will be either Mexico’s Tigres or South Korea’s Ulsan.

+Palmeiras had an impressive campaign in the Copa Libertadores.
+One highlight for the green and white team was a 3-0 win against River Plate in the semifinals in Buenos Aires.

 Savarese reported from Sao Paulo